HarryLuoo/25fall/ece535/535_note.typ

  $

  where we read off the particle velocity $v = frac(hbar k_0 , m) t$ .
 Eqiuvalant to group velocity of a wave packet.

+#line(length: 100%) ///////////////////////////

+= CLassical and quantum limits to measuremetns

+== Zero-point energy
+Recall Heisenburg Uncertainty Principle: $
+    Delta E Delta t >= hbar/2.
+    $
+In the case for a harmonic oscillator with parabollic potential$
+    V(x) = frac(1,2) m omega^2 x^2 ,
+$
+uncertainty principle implies a minimum energy (zero-point energy), which is the ground state energy of the quantum harmonic oscillator:
+$
+    E_0 = frac(1,2) hbar omega.
+    $

+This is observed in experiments:
+- Electromagnetic field in a cavity: even in the absence of photons, there are fluctuations in the electric and magnetic fields.
+We can quantify this with the energy density $ u = epsilon_0 expectationvalue(E^2)/2 => E_"rms" = sqrt(expectationvalue(E^2)) = sqrt(frac( hbar omega,2 epsilon_0 V))
+ $
+ where $V$ is the volume of the cavity.

+Zero point energies of charges in objects ( molecules, small particles, etc.) induce elemetromagnetic fluctuations that interact at small distances.
+This is the Casimir effect.
+On a microscopic scale, this is the van der Waals interaction.

+=  Select solutions to Schrodinger equation

+== The Schrodinger Equation
+$
+H psi  =E psi .
+$

+=== The free particle
+ The solution to the time-independent Schrodinger equation for a free particle is $
+     psi(x) = A exp(i k x) + B exp(-i k x), quad k = sqrt(2m E)/hbar.

+$
+=== THe infinite potential well

+this is so boring. check your 731 notes.